Obstetrical forceps: Technique

 The cervix must be fully dilated and retracted and the membranes ruptured.
 The urinary bladder should be empty, perhaps with the use of a catheter.
 High forceps are never indicated in the modern era.
 Mid forceps can occasionally be indicated but require operator skill and caution.
 The station of the head must be at the level of the ischial spines.
 The woman is placed on her back, usually with the aid of stirrups or assistants to support her legs.
 A regional anaesthetic (usually either a spinal, epidural or pudendal block) is used to help the mother remain comfortable during the birth.
 Ascertaining the precise position of the fetal head is paramount, and though historically was accomplished by feeling the fetal skull suture lines and fontanelles, in the modern era, confirmation with ultrasound is essentially mandatory.
 At this point, the two blades of the forceps are individually inserted, the left blade first for the commonest occipito-anterior position; posterior blade first if a transverse position, then locked.
 The position on the baby's head is checked.
 The fetal head is then rotated to the occiput anterior position if it is not already in that position.
 An episiotomy may be performed if necessary.
 The baby is then delivered with gentle (maximum 30 lbf or 130 Newton) traction in the axis of the pelvis.

 Outlet, low, mid or high

-The accepted clinical standard classification system for forceps deliveries according to station and rotation was developed by the American College of Obstetricians and Gynecologists (ACOG) and consists of:
+The accepted clinical standard classification system for forceps deliveries according to station and rotation was developed by the American College of Obstetricians and Gynecologists and consists of: